-Emmanuel lives with his father and his mother.
+Emmanuel makes his home with his father and his mother.
 Carrying water, gathering firewood and teaching others are his household duties.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.
 There are 5 children in the family.

 Emmanuel lives in the mountainous community of Rutare/Kisoro, home to approximately 300,000 residents.
 Typical houses are constructed of dirt floors, mud walls and tin or grass roofs.
 The primary ethnic group is Bafumbira and the most commonly spoken language is Rufumbira.

 The regional diet consists of maize, beans, plantains and Irish potatoes.
 Common health problems in this area include ring worms, HIV/AIDS, intestinal worms, respiratory infections, tonsillitis and malaria.
 Most adults in Kisoro work as laborers and earn the equivalent of $12 per month.
 This community needs tuition assistance, scholastic materials, food and income generating training.

 Your sponsorship allows the staff Rutare Child Development Center to provide Emmanuel with Bible studies, health screenings, vaccinations, health education, nutritious food, opportunities for community service, recreational activities, skills training, a foam mattress and a bar of soap every two months.
 The center staff will also provide meetings and project involvement for the parents or guardians of Emmanuel.